HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/output-files.md

 `mc_infection_stage`, `mc_vaccination_status`, etc. - The name of the compartment for which the value is reported, broken down into the infection stage for each state type (eg. vaccination, age).

-`amount` -  The amount initialized seeded in the given subpopulation at the start date defined in the configuration file.&#x20;
+`amount` -  The amount initialized seeded in the given subpopulation at the start date defined in the configuration file ;